bitcoin-dot-org/Bitcoin.org/_posts/2019-09-24-new-design-for-wallet-pages.md

   Lightning Network is new and somewhat experimental.
 It supports transferring bitcoin without having to record each transaction on the blockchain, resulting in faster transactions and lower fees.
-+ **Mixing / Shuffling:** Some wallets support coin mixing and/or shuffling, which pools transactions from multiple parties in order to increase privacy and reduce traceability.
 + **Multisig:** Some wallets have the ability to require more than one key to authorize a transaction.
 This can be used to divide responsibility and control over multiple parties.